 his gambling debt, should choose

-to pass by.
-And ignore her.
+to pass by and ignore her.

 That all of this might matter anything at all